One Month Until CES 2026

 Here are ten things that I and others at Mac Edition Radio are looking for at this year's show, in no particular order:

 1. Robots, robots, robots—and just about everywhere.
 I'm actually most interested in the refinements, because that's when the buying masses jump on board.
 Will the latest and greatest cleaning robots be improved enough to get folks who tried early Roombas to try again?
 How about easier-to-use robot lawn mowers?
-Of course, there's also the assumed elder care applications.
+Of course, there's also the many elder care robots we assume are coming.

 2. Major processor announcements from AMD and (perhaps) Qualcomm.
 AMD's CEO, Dr. Lisa Su, doesn't give a keynote at CES without something significant to talk about—otherwise it's just a press conference.
 Qualcomm's X2 Elite and X2 Elite Extreme processors are coming—we just don't know when.
 Not to be outdone, Intel will formally launch its Core Ultra 3 Panther Lake processors.

-3. I'm expecting some clever AI implementations.
+3. I'm expecting some clever and surprising AI implementations in all kinds of products.
 Hopefully, we're edging past the "look, we have an AI" phase into products that are more than theoretically useful.

 4. More of the faster and more capable wired connectivity standards.
 Expect more USB4 2.0 and Thunderbolt 5 hubs and port replicators, which are especially interesting because they can power almost any modern notebook.

 5. Interesting discussions with exhibitors.
-Often—no matter what the size of the company—CES brings authentic insight into product and marketing decisions that you don't get online.
-At least once every time during the decades I've been attending CES, I know that I've learned something that I wouldn't have if I'd been emailing or videoconferencing.
+Often—no matter what the company's size—CES offers authentic insight into product and marketing decisions that you don't get online.
+At least once every year during the decades I've been attending CES, I know I've learned something I wouldn't have if I'd been emailing or videoconferencing.

 7. Organizations you don't expect at CES.
 At CES 2025, I had an extended discussion with Ontario Tech University about their Climatic Aerodynamic Wind Tunnel.
 In the runup to CES 2026, I've already seen a discussion of factory orchestration for manufacturing—definitely not the cliche of the "typical" CES announcement.
 Siemens will have a keynote at CES, where they promise to focus on industrial technology.